darshanPcfc/TabDemoappDeliotte/README.md

 - Product list is fetched and stored in ProductModelObject only once
 - Three external flags added to this model isInWatchList,isInCart and cartCounter
 - isInWatchList helps in identifying the product object added in wish list
-- this will help in managing data of wish list only slocally
+- this will help in managing data of wish list only locally
-- isInCart helps in identifying object which are addedin cart
+- isInCart helps in identifying object which are added in cart
-- while adding any cart item Alarmofire makes a network call to add cart post API
+- while adding any cart item Alarmofire makes a network call to add cart through post API
 - on success if product is added in cart then that object is marked with true flag of isInCart
 - out of stock response recieved from api for an object is not marked true for isInCart
-- While removing any items from first I check for quantity i.e cartCounter value if its greater then 1 then quantity is been decremented by 1 else cart item is been removed
+- when an item from cart the cart is removed, firstly I check for quantity -> if its greater then 1 then decremented by 1 else cart item is been removed
-- for adding and deleting items from watch list simply isInWatchList flag is been marked as true or false depending upon adding or deleting
+- for adding and deleting items from wish list simply isInWatchList flag is been marked as true or false depending upon action
-- total amount is calculated with respect to price of an item but one should have more than 1 item in cart.
+- total amount is calculated with respect to price of an item.

 HelperClasses Group